markus/breeze/README.md

     configuration
     -------------
-    thor configuration:deploy_to_localhost  # Transform and deploy server configuration files to the local file system based on...
+    thor configuration:deploy_to_localhost  # Transform and deploy server configuration files to the local file system based...

     db
     --